fourteatoo/clj-blink/README.md

 ```

 The first time you use the library you need to register your client
-and obtain an access token
+and obtain a unique id (returned in the resulting `BlinkClient`
+object).

 ```clojure
 (def client (blink/register-client "your@mail.address" "yourpassword"))